esimbort/OpenSeesDocumentation/source/user/manual/model/elements/FSIFluidElement2D.rst

 	:figclass: align-center
 	:width: 20%
 | On boundary 3: "Free surface boundary"
-| On the free surface the selected assumption is :math:`p=\rho g\eta`, which accounts for surface gravity waves, where :math:`\eta` is the elevation relative to the surface mean surface and :math:`g` is the acceleration due to gravity.
+| On the free surface the selected assumption is :math:`p=\rho g\eta`, which accounts for surface gravity waves, where :math:`\eta` is the elevation relative to the mean water level and :math:`g` is the acceleration due to gravity.
 | This assumptions leads to the linearized free surface wave condition:
 .. figure:: figures/FSI_FE/BC3a.png
 	:align: center